On the Security Risks of Knowledge Graph Reasoning: Discussion

 We mainly focus on reasoning tasks with one target entity.
 There exist other reasoning tasks (\meg, path reasoning\mcite{path-reasoning} finds a logical path with given starting and end entities).
 Intuitively, \system is ineffective in such tasks as it requires knowledge about the logical path to perturb intermediate entities on the path.
 It is worth exploring the vulnerability of such alternative reasoning tasks.

 While \system directly operates on \kgs (or queries), there are scenarios in which \kgs (or queries) are extracted from real-world inputs.
 For instance, threat-hunting queries may be generated based on software testing and inspection.
 In such scenarios, it requires the perturbation to \kgs (or queries) to be mapped to valid inputs (\meg, functional programs).
-While input-space attacks represent an active research direction\mcite{input-space-attack}, we consider realizing \system under such input-space, semantic constraints as an interesting problem along this direction.